hslam/funcs/README.md

 import "github.com/hslam/funcs"
 ```
 ### Usage
-#### Here is how you use it:
-First you need to create an instance of the funcs:
+First create an instance of the funcs:
 ```
 Funcs:=funcs.New()
 ```
-Second you need to register your Struct:
+Then register your Struct:
 ```
 type Service struct {
 }